open2b/scriggo-site/site/get-started.md

 program, err := scriggo.Build(fsys, opts)
 ```

 The importer, in the `packages` variable, is passed to the `Build` function.
-The `packages` variable is declared in the
+The `packages` variable is initialized in
-generated `packages.go` file.
+the generated `packages.go` file.

 #### Manually create an importer